paritytech/txwrapper-core/packages/txwrapper-examples/common-good-parachain/README.md

     ./zombienet-macos -p native spawn xcm-playground.toml | tee zombienet.log
     ```

-6) Open the `Trappist Local` node in `Polkadot.js` apps: Once the various test nodes have been started, open a browser window with the Polkadot.js apps for the node you wish to use(e.g. check the ws port for `trappist-collator01` from the zombienet console output use use a custom port in polkadot.js)
+6) Open the `Trappist Local` node in `Polkadot.js` apps: Once the various test nodes have been started, open a browser window with the Polkadot.js apps for the node you wish to use (e.g. check the ws port for `trappist-collator01` in the zombienet console output and provide it as a custom port in polkadot.js).

     Mac: cat zombienet.log | grep -Eo 'https://polkadot.js.org/apps/.+' | xargs open -a /Applications/Google\ Chrome.app
     Linux: cat zombienet.log | grep -Eo 'https://polkadot.js.org/apps/.+' | xargs google-chrome